fmadore/IWAC-overview/src/services/VISUALIZATIONS_README.md

 The application includes the following visualization components built using these services:

 1. **Index Distribution** - Uses the Bar Chart Service to show how index items are distributed across categories
-2. **Language Distribution** - Uses the D3 Service directly to create a pie chart showing language distribution
+2. **Language Distribution** - Uses the Pie Chart Service to create a pie or donut chart showing language distribution
 3. **Timeline Distribution** - Uses the Timeline Chart Service to show monthly additions and cumulative totals
 4. **Type Distribution** - Uses the D3 Service to create a stacked bar chart showing item types by year
 5. **Word Distribution** - Uses the Treemap Service to show word count distribution by country and item set